 Also inside the cafe is a small shop selling local handmade jewelry, eco-friendly products, and other trinkets which are great for gifts for your friends and family or to simply spoil yourself!

 ISLAND HOPPING TO VIRGIN ISLAND

-Island hopping to Virgin Island Bantayan is one of the best day trips well-worthy of adding your list of things to do in Bantayan Island.
+Island hopping to Virgin Island Bantayan is one of the best day trips well-worthy of adding your list of things to do.
 Boasting crystal clear waters, cliff jumping, beach bars, and coastal boardwalks, this is one of the most beautiful places not to be missed on your itinerary!

 Virgin Island Cebu is a short 30-minute boat ride from Kota Beach.